thewrongjames/stern-gerlach/readme.md

 (Hopefully eventually) an interactive simulator for something like the Stern-Gerlach experiment.

+## Development

+This requires `wasm-pack`.
+I needed to install `wasm-pack` with `cargo install wasm-pack --no-default-features` to avoid segfaults.
+See https://github.com/rustwasm/wasm-pack/issues/1203#issuecomment-1374704720.

 ## Notes

 - I think I want to work in Rust compiling to Web Assembly directly with no framework.